pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection show [COMMAND-OPTIONS] NAME

-      Show connection info of current or persistent WBEM connection.
+      Show connection info of current or WBEM connection definition.

       This command displays all the variables that make up the current WBEM connection if the optional NAME argument is NOT provided.
 If NAME not